 The traditional MBA holds its international reputation for being one of the best academic educational programs for generalized leadership in most organizations.
 An MBA in Health Care Administration at CCU allows for this leader to address health care issues with expertise in: bio-ethics; accreditation and legal requirements; complex payer systems; and operational strategies that address mission, cost, and various health care revenue streams.
 The program is 39 credits and can be completed in two years, with each course lasting seven weeks.

-Join more than 271,000 Health Care Administration professionals employed in the U.S. today.
+If you’re looking for a fulfilling career, join more than 271,000 Health Care Administration professionals employed in the U.S. today.
 Most Health Care Administration professionals work in hospitals and skilled nursing facilities, home health care, and outpatient care centers.
 However, there are new roles now developing in public policy, accountable care organizations (ACO’s), and medical homes programs.

 Some specific jobs you could obtain with the MBA in Health Care Administration include: Health Care Facility Manager/Director, Hospital Administrator, Clinic Supervisor, Health Care Consultant, Health Care Services Director, Quality Improvement Program Manager/Director, Clinical Practice Manager/Director, Physician in an Administrative Position, Chief Nursing Officer, and Accountable Care Organization Director.